 Say you’re an author and you attend a conference like IBPA or similar.
 You take pages of notes.
 Then you get home and type all those notes into Evernote.
 A couple days later you diligently organize the notes under an IBPA 2018 Notebook, using tags to sort by subject or speaker.

 Months go by and you keep writing and editing your work.
-A year comes and goes since you went to IBPA 2018.
+A year has come and gone since you went to IBPA 2018.
 Now a release date looms and you think back to IBPA—didn’t you sit in on a session about some book launch marketing trick?
 Yeah, you did!
 And thanks to those killer notes, you can jog your memory with ease.

 But that marketing trick is more than a year old now.
 If it’s still valid, it’s certainly not a trick any longer.
 So what to do?